 During the tour, I learned about what makes Botanist gin different – it’s the botanicals!
 Aside from the “traditional” botanicals used in gin, The Botanist uses 22 botanicals that are sourced on Islay.

 If you aren’t a fan of juniper forward gins, I highly recommend you give the Botanist gin a try.
 Citrus, mint and a little spice are the predominate flavors in this gin.

 Which brings me to why there is cinnamon in this gin gimlet!
-One of the most common botanicals in gin is cassia bark, so adding a bit to a cocktail makes sense.
+One of the most common botanicals in gin is cassia bark, so adding a bit of cassia bark (sometimes referred to as Vietnamese cinnamon) or cinnamon to a cocktail makes sense.
 Especially since the Botanist doesn’t have a heavy juniper flavor.

 Here are some other favorite gin cocktails!